You Will Barely Survive These 5 Wilderness Movies

-Georgia hillbillies.
+“Deliverance” A testament to how depraved rednecks really are, “Deliverance” follows Lewis, Ed, Bobby, and Drew (Burt Reynolds, Ned Beatty, Jon Voight, and Ronny Cox, respectively)–four friends who just want to enjoy their canoe trip down the Cahulawassee River only to find themselves being stalked and terrorized by a group of Georgia hillbillies.
 After the hicks ass rape Bobby and cause Drew’s death, Ed heads into the surrounding forest and kills the sick bastards one by one with the help of his trusty hunting bow.
 One of the best wilderness movies of all time, “Deliverance” still causes grown men to fear the south even decades after its release in 1972.

 “Predator” An elite team of commandos, composed of Hollywood hulks like Arnold Schwarzenegger, Jessie Ventura, and Carl Weathers, is stalked in the jungles of Guatemala by a demented alien with the ability to turn invisible and who, apparently, has a jones for skinning people alive and hanging them upside down.
 As with almost every action movie starring the muscle-bound Governator, Schwarzenegger is the only one left standing.
 Pissed off that the Predator has killed all of his friends, he proceeds to beat the living shit out of the ugly son of a bitch using nothing more than his bare hands and good old-fashioned survival skills.